-We’re living through an interesting period in financial services.
-From the revolution of open banking to the rapid rise of the robo-advisers, rarely has our industry seen so much disruption in such a short space of time.
+From the rise of the challenger banks to the emergence of the robo-adviser, rarely has our industry seen so much disruption in such a short space of time.

 She’s not wrong.
-But what her ISA robo-adviser can’t see is that Sarah also has £5,000 of credit card debt and high-interest loan on her car.
+But what her ISA robo-adviser can’t see and what Sarah doesn’t tell it is that she also has £5,000 of credit card debt and a high-interest loan on her car.

-Any human adviser would tell her that paying off her credit cards is a far more effective use of her savings.
+Any human adviser would tell her that paying off her debt is a far more effective use of her savings.
 But with access to a very limited set of information, her robo-adviser can’t make that judgement call.

-Robo-advisers have the clear potential to offer truly holistic advice, but manual date entries and fact-finds fail are failing to unearth the required information.
-But by using open banking APIs to legally aggregate a customer’s date, the algorithms could access a much wider data set that includes credit cards, bank accounts and ISAs, and use it to generate suitable, targeted advice – while saving customers from spending hours on fact finding.
+Robo-advisers have the clear potential to offer truly holistic advice, but manual data entries and fact-finding are often failing to unearth the required information.
+By using open banking APIs to legally aggregate a customer’s data, the algorithms could access a much wider data set that includes credit cards, bank accounts and the wealth of information this provides and use it to generate far more accurate and effective personalised advice and recommendations – while saving customers from spending hours on fact finding.

 And this doesn’t have to end after signing up.
 By constantly having all the financial data available on the user, advisers and robo-advisers can continue to offer guidance, support and nudges to help the customer maximise their unique circumstances in relation to their investment returns and their money more generally.

 Ultimately, we as an industry should always be looking for ways to improve the suitability of financial recommendations.
 Algorithms can go some way to facilitating this conversation – but surely gaining a better understanding of your customers’ data is the real answer, hidden in plain sight.
 As any adviser will tell you, more information equals better advice.